-The Mechanism of Ion Exchange
+The Mechanism of Ion Exchange and Nafion

 Chemical bonds in nature are of the primary types: covalent bonds and ionic bonds.
 Covalent bonds form are non-polar (do not involve exchange of electrical charge) and occur in organic molecules.
 They are not relevant to this discussion.

 Ionic bonds form when two or more atoms with different affinities for electrons form a bond.
 Atoms “needing electrons” will accept electrons from another atom, becoming negatively charged in the process.
 Atoms “with excess electrons” will donate electrons to another atom, becoming positively charged in the process.
 Once this process occurs, the two atoms are attracted to each other by their positive and negative charges.

 Water is called the “universal solvent” because it will dissolve most ionic bonds.
 As a result atoms or groups of atoms are released into solution.